janvarev/chain-img-processor/README.md

 # chain-img-processor
-Chain IMG processor with plugins for neuronet pipelines etc.
+Chain IMG processor framework with plugins for neuronet pipelines etc.

 You can run pipeline of image transformations with this processor.
+Also, you can use it as base framework for your own image transformation software.

 Concrete transformation is described as separate plugin, and easy to add or remove.
 Plugins/transformations can have their own user options (located in options folder)